hdShang/arxiv-daily/docs/cs-RO/2025-09-23/papers/250919169v1-magiclaw-a-dual-use-vision-based-soft-gripper-for-bridging-the-human.md

 ---
 layout: default
-title: MagiClaw: A Dual-Use, Vision-Based Soft Gripper for Bridging the Human Demonstration to Robotic Deployment Gap
+title: "MagiClaw: A Dual-Use, Vision-Based Soft Gripper for Bridging the Human Demonstration to Robotic Deployment Gap"
 ---

 # MagiClaw: A Dual-Use, Vision-Based Soft Gripper for Bridging the Human Demonstration to Robotic Deployment Gap